JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

-Partial differentiation is also implemented for [`TaylorN`](@ref) objects, through the function [`derivative`](@ref), specifying the number of the variable as the second argument; integration is yet to be implemented.
+Partial differentiation is also implemented for [`TaylorN`](@ref) objects, through the function [`derivative`](@ref), specifying the number of the variable as the second argument.

 ```@repl userguide
 p = x^3 + 2x^2 * y - 7x + 2